fatima03598/my-recipe-app/README.md

 1.  npm install mocha chai   chai-http --save-dev
 2. create test folder in root directory
 3. create  routes.spec.js file in test folder
+* Couldn't finish in time as had a problem with config in server which was after routing.
+Took a really long time to figure that out.

+4.  npm install --save-dev nyc